BakxY/VHDL-QQS/README.md

 Before you can start using the VHDL-QQS extension, you'll need to perform a few initial setup steps.
 This ensures that the extension can correctly interact with your Quartus and QuestaSim installations.

-### 1. Setting paths
+### 1. Setting quartus path

-The extension needs to know the locations of your Quartus installation and the QuestaSim executable.
+The extension needs to know the locations of your Quartus installation executable.
 You can configure these paths in the VS Code settings.

 * Open VS Code settings:
     *   File > Preferences > Settings (or Code > Preferences > Settings on macOS)